Optical Flow Techniques for Facial Expression Analysis -- a Practical Evaluation Study: Data augmentation by optical flows

 \subsection{Discussion of the data augmentation approach}

 In the previous section, we investigated whether artificial data augmentation by optical flow can improve the performance of neural networks.
-By studying the two approaches that we have identified to be the most suitable for analyzing facial movements (Farnebäck and FlowField), and we can see that artificial data augmentation based on other optical flow approaches can significantly improve performance (from 3\% to 6\% depending on the configuration).
+By studying the three approaches that we have identified to be the most suitable for analyzing facial movements (Farnebäck, FlowField and NCUP), and we can see that artificial data augmentation based on other optical flow approaches can significantly improve performance (from 2\% to 33\% depending on the configuration).

-We think it is interesting to use fast computational optical flow approaches such as the Farnebäck approach to characterize facial movement, while relying on other optical flow approaches such as FlowField to enhance learning and overcome the flaws of the less robust approaches.
+We think it is interesting to use fast computational optical flow approaches such as the Farnebäck approach to characterize facial movement, while relying on other optical flow approaches such as FlowField and NCUP to enhance learning and overcome the flaws of the less robust approaches.
 In the case of neural networks, it would be advisable to perform offline learning with an extended set of optical flow approaches, where the computation time can be relatively long.
 Then, use a fast but not very robust optical flow approach to extract facial movement in a real-time system.